R v Wallace: Exchanges with Hemmerde KC

 There were several key interventions from the Judges on 19 May, as Hemmerde KC made the case for the Crown.

 Mr. Justice Branson: "Assuming that the murder had been committed, what evidence is there that the telephone call was put through by the appellant?"

 Hemmerde KC: "Of course, there is no direct evidence and there could not be.
 If a man chooses to make a bogus telephone call upon himself there never could be any direct evidence except someone who saw him do it."

 Mr. Justice Branson: "I rather felt as you were putting your case that you were assuming it was he who made the call because of what happened afterwards, and then saying that he must be guilty because he put through the call."

 Lord Chief Justice Hewart: "In other words, you use as a step in your argument that which is only consolidated when your argument is complete."

 Hemmerde KC: "I think I accept that, my Lord."

 Lord Chief Justice Hewart: "Are you not really saying, if it be assumed this appellant committed the murder, other circumstances fit in with that theory?"

 Hemmerde KC: "I shall submit to your Lordships that.. one is brought almost irresistibly to the conclusion that the pieces fit together just like a jig-saw puzzle."

 Mr. Justice Branson: "If what he does is consistent only with his having been the author of the telephone message, then I follow your argument, but if what he does is consistent not only with that but with somebody else having sent the telephone message, then the subsequent actions do not help you...
 No doubt it is a question of fact, but the question is what is the evidence from which that fact is to be inferred?"

-Hemmerde KC: "I submit that the only evidence from which it can be inferred is the evidence of his suspicions actions."
+Hemmerde KC: "I submit that the only evidence from which it can be inferred is the evidence of his suspicious actions."